peterprescott/lit-review/md/blank.md

 ---

 This paper offers a critical introduction to *geodemographic analysis*, reviewing the relevant literature so as to understand the current state of research, to identify unresolved questions and issues requiring further study, and to develop an agenda of priorities for this doctoral thesis.

 We begin by setting our study within the context of the ubiquitous practice of locational inference.
-Next, we introduce geodemographics itself, offering a description, an explanatory etymology and an initial overview of its development.
-We then review the historical antecedents of geodemographic analysis in more detail: the groundbreaking visualizations of nineteenth-century urban thematic cartography; the rich investigative agenda of the early Chicago School's human ecology; and the quantitative developments of social area analysis and factorial ecology.
-From there, we examine the subsequent critiques and controversies that have been provoked by geodemographics, finding two principal components in the dicussion which continue to generate heated debate: the ethical dimension of social surveillance on the one hand, and the ontological dimension of neighbourhood definition on the other.
-Consideration of the first leads us to appreciate the importance of free and open source geodemographic classifications, which have now become well-estalished; consideration of the second leads us to a survey of the intrinsic problems of the quantitative analysis of areal statistics, and a deeper investigation into studies of neighbourhood dynamics and ontology.
-Finally, we review developments neighbourhood zone design, and in the techniques of areal interpolation of a data from some original geographic partition to some alternative set of areal boundaries.
+Next, we introduce geodemographics itself, offering a description and explanatory etymology.
+We then review the historical antecedents of geodemographic analysis in more
+detail: the groundbreaking visualizations of nineteenth-century urban thematic cartography; the rich investigative agenda of the early Chicago School's human ecology; and the shift to quantitative social area analysis and factorial ecology.
+From there, we examine the subsequent development and discussion of geodemographics within British academia, finding two principal components in the debate which continue to generate heated controversy: the ethical dimension of social surveillance on the one hand, and the ontological dimension of neighbourhood definition on the other.
+Consideration of the first leads us to appreciate the importance of free and open source geodemographic classifications, which have now become well-estalished; consideration of the second leads us to a survey of the intrinsic problems of the areal zone design, and a deeper consideration of neighbourhood dynamics and ontology.
+Finally, we review developments in the techniques of areal interpolation of data from some original geographic frame of reference to an alternative geography.
 We conclude by summarizing the specific research goals resulting from our review of the literature.

 # The Ubiquity of Locational Inference

 On meeting a person for the first time, it is common to ask *'Where are you from?'* [@GMyers2006].
 Knowing something about the place with which a person is associated reveals something about that person -- such is the implicit and necessary logic underlying this question, and its commonplace conventionality reveals it to be a very widespread conviction.
 It may then turn out that the place is known directly to the one asking, in which case it may be considered in its unique specificity.
 More likely however, it will not: the contextual understanding gained from the answer must then be mediated by an attempt to fit the reply into some more generalized classificatory framework.
 This will enable the construction of analogies with other places of which the enquirer does have direct experience, and the conversation can progress.
 Such a process will more likely happen instinctively than reflectively, but it inevitably must happen -- even if the (possibly subconscious) mental function to find an appropriate known category for the place in question returns an error.

 Indeed, before the question 'Where are you from?' is verbally uttered, a provisional estimate of the answer will already have been made, on the